apache/incubator-kie-kogito-examples/kogito-travel-agency/extended/travels/README.md

 * Compile the back-end.
 * Package the front-end and back-end into a single Java runner.

-After the build has completed, you can start the Manaagement Console with the following command: `java -jar target/management-console-*-runner.jar`
+After the build has completed, you can start the Management Console with the following command: `java -jar target/management-console-*-runner.jar`

 By default, the **Management Console** will try to connect to the **Data Index Service** at: http://localhost:8180